-Linear Algebra: Matrix algebra, systems of linear equations, Eigen values and Eigen vectors.
+Linear Algebra: Matrix algebra, systems of linear equations, consistency and rank, Eigen value and Eigen vectors.

 Calculus: Mean value theorems, theorems of integral calculus, partial derivatives, maxima and minima, multiple integrals, Fourier series, vector identities, line, surface and volume integrals, Stokes, Gauss and Green’s theorems.

 Differential equations: First order equation (linear and nonlinear), second order linear differential equations with constant coefficients, method of variation of parameters, Cauchy’s and Euler’s equations, initial and boundary value problems, solution of partial differential equations: variable separable method.